 Not every no medical exam policy is going to have one of these waiting periods, there are many companies that don’t restrict the coverage, and if you qualify, you’ll likely pay a lot less for coverage, but you will pay more than you would for a fully-underwritten (medical exam required) policy would cost.

-The purpose of a medical exam is to give the insurance company an idea of what your overall health is, but without that exam, the insurance company is taking a significant risk to accept you for life insurance coverage.
+The purpose of a medical exam is to help the insurance company understand what your overall health is, but without that exam, the insurance company is taking a significant risk to accept you for life insurance coverage.

 One of the most problematic characteristics of no exam plans is the limited amount of life insurance coverage available.